awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-override-request-response-parameters.md

 where *<RESPONSE\_TEMPLATE\_MAP>* has the same format as *<REQUEST\_TEMPLATE\_MAP>* above\.

-## Example: Override an API's Request Parameters and Headers Using the SDK for JavaScript<a name="apigateway-override-request-response-parameters-javascript-sdk"></a>
+## Example: Override an API's request parameters and headers using the SDK for JavaScript<a name="apigateway-override-request-response-parameters-javascript-sdk"></a>

 The following example shows how to use the `put-integration` command to override a response code: